Originally written: 6/13/2015; last update: 7/7/2018

 If you do enable the CSM, pay attention to your boot mode.
 Use the built-in boot manager, as described earlier, to boot in your desired mode—but be aware of the risk of the firmware ignoring your instructions and booting in the other way.
 In Linux, you can check your actual boot mode by looking for the directory called /sys/firmware/efi.
 If that directory is present, you've booted in EFI mode; if it's absent, you've probably booted in BIOS mode.
 (There are ways to boot in EFI mode and yet have no /sys/firmware/efi file.
 This type of setup is rare with modern distributions, though.
 See the rEFInd documentation's What's Your Boot Mode? page for more on this topic.)

 Another point requires mention: Many EFIs are very buggy.
 Of particular note for this page, some EFIs tend to forget or ignore their boot manager entries, meaning that they end up booting nothing but the fallback (EFI/BOOT/bootx64.efi on x86-64 systems) or Windows (EFI/Microsoft/Boot/bootmgfw.efi) loader.
 This works fine when booting external media, but the installed Linux may then fail to boot.
 Users who run into this problem sometimes throw their hands up in frustration and try a BIOS-mode installation.
 This often works on single-boot systems, but as you should now see, using the CSM has serious problems on a computer that already boots Windows in EFI mode.
-Although it's hackish, a somewhat better solution is to rename your boot programs so that your preferred boot manager (probably GRUB, rEFInd, or gummiboot) is installed in place of the Windows boot loader, and the Windows boot loader takes on another name.
+The fallback.efi program provides a better solution to this problem.
+Another is to rename your boot programs so that your preferred boot manager (probably GRUB, rEFInd, or gummiboot/systemd-boot) is installed in place of the Windows boot loader, and the Windows boot loader takes on another name.
 This basic process is described on the EFI Boot Loader Installation page.
 The rEFInd documentation provides more rEFInd-specific instructions on how to do this.